-tral position. + Left turn signal, on - The turn signal switch is turned to the left. • Right turn signal, on - The turn signal switch is turned to the right.
+Turn signal off - The turn signal switch is in the central position.
+Left turn signal, on - The turn signal switch is turned to the left.
+Right turn signal, on - The turn signal switch is turned to the right.

-6.8 Emergency OFF switch
+6.8 Emergency OFF switch (EU)

-The emergency OFF switch 1 is fitted on the right side of the handlebar.
+The emergency OFF switch is fitted on the right side of the